cetio/selenium/docs/webdriver/GETTING_STARTED.md

 writeln(message.text);
 ```

 The API follows familiar Selenium concepts: `driver.go` navigates, `find` and `findAll` accept a `By` locator, and an `Element` exposes interaction and state methods.
-Timeouts are configured on the browser capabilities object.
-Changes made to `driver.browser.timeouts` after session creation are synchronized lazily before commands that use them.
+Configure initial timeout capabilities on `browser.timeouts` before starting a session.
+After session creation, use `driver.timeouts`.

 ## Browser Capabilities